We construct clothing that makes the wearer invisible to common object detectors.

-My research lies at the intersection of optimization and distributed computing, and targets applications in machine learning and image processing.
-I design optimization methods for a wide range of platforms.
-This includes powerful cluster/cloud computing environments for machine learning and computer vision, in addition to resource limited integrated circuits and FPGAs for real-time signal processing.
-My research takes an integrative approach that jointly considers theory, algorithms, and hardware to build practical, high-performance systems.
+My research lies at the intersection of machine learning and optimization, and targets applications in computer vision and signal processing.
+I work at the boundary between theory and practice, leveraging mathematical foundations, complex models, and efficient hardware to build practical, high-performance systems.
+I design optimization methods for a wide range of platforms ranging from powerful cluster/cloud computing environments to resource limited integrated circuits and FPGAs.
 Before joining the faculty at Maryland, I completed my PhD in Mathematics at UCLA, and was a research scientist at Rice University and Stanford University.
 I have been the recipient of several awards, including SIAM’s DiPrima Prize, a DARPA Young Faculty Award, and a Sloan Fellowship.

 Here are some of my most recent projects.
 I believe in reproducible research, and I try to develop open-source tools to accompany my research when possible.
 For a full list of software and projects, see my complete research page.